telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 The HTTP method used by the request (__GET__, __POST__, etc.).
 The HTTP methods are used to set the desired action that needs to be applied to a given resource.

 - __GET__: The GET method requests a representation of the specified resource.
-Requests using GET should only retrieve data.
+Requests using GET will only retrieve data.
 - __HEAD__: The HEAD method asks for a response identical to that of a GET request, but without the response body.
 - __POST__: The POST method is used to submit an entity to the specified resource, often causing a change in state or side effects on the server.
 - __PUT__: The PUT method replaces all current representations of the target resource with the request payload.